LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 SK1 + Down arrow = D

+Note.
+Currently the MD-9600 version of the firmware can not transmit CTCSS or DCS at the same time as DTMF

 #### DTMF sequence entry and transmission<!-- linebreak -->

 - Press the **Hash** (**#**) key to enter a DTMF sequence (pressing SK2 + Left, deletes a character)